-- For people weighing more than 230 pounds, the best choice would be an extra firm mattress.
+- The best choice for people weighing more than 230 pounds would be an extra firm mattress.

 - Mattress Size – The width and depth of the mattress is a matter of personal preference.
 For people who like a soft mattress, greater depth would be a good choice.
-In contrast, people requiring firm support can get away with an average depth mattress.
-However, if you make the wrong choice with your mattress, you can always fix the situation by using a mattress topper over it.
+In contrast, people requiring firm support can get away with an average-depth mattress.
+However, if you make the wrong choice with your mattress, you can always fix the situation using a mattress topper.

 Choosing the Best Mattress: Sleeping Position

 How comfortable the mattress feels also depends upon your sleeping position.
 A comfortable mattress for a side sleeper may not be very comfortable for a back sleeper, and vice versa.

 - Side Sleepers – Side sleepers require a mattress that provides ample support and body contouring.
 This is because, for side sleepers, their pressure points are exposed, especially at the hips and shoulders.
 If the mattress is too soft, it won’t have enough support to keep the body aligned, resulting in discomfort and pain.
 Whereas if the mattress is too firm, it can be too hard for the body to make space for itself, resulting in misalignment, pain, and discomfort.
 The ideal choice for side sleepers is a medium to medium-firm mattress, preferably with memory foam, as it provides ideal body contouring.